geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

-3. Launch an instance with the UMI Workflow pre-installed
+3. Launch an instance with the IMI Workflow pre-installed
 ---------------------------------------------------------

 Once you've setup S3 permissions on your AWS account, login to the AWS console and click on EC2.